Platform-OS/platformos-documentation/_PlatformOS/getting-started/creating-required-directory-structure.md

 {% include alert/note.html content="Make sure you invoke this command where you have permissions to create a directory." %}

 The installer asks you to enter the name of your marketplace.
-This information will be used to pre-fill the names of your environments in the `.builder` file, and to name the directory where the required directory structure will be installed.
+This information will be used to name the directory where the required directory structure will be installed.

-The `.builder` file contains the URLs to the environments (staging, production) you set up on our Partner Portal.
-You can also change the contents of the `.builder` file manually.

 ### Step 2: Explore your directory structure